 Editor’s Introduction ASIANetwork Exchange: A Journal for Asian Studies in the Liberal Arts

 It is with great pleasure and deep gratitude that I introduce the first issue of ASIANetwork Exchange published under my editorship.
-This past summer, I had the privilege of stepping into the role of editor-in-chief, following in the capable footsteps of Dr. Ron Green and Dr. Susan Bergeron of Coastal Carolina University.
+This summer, I had the privilege of stepping into the role of editor-in-chief, following in the capable footsteps of Dr. Ron Green and Dr. Susan Bergeron of Coastal Carolina University.
 For the past five years, Ron and Susan provided outstanding stewardship of the journal, expanding its scholarly reach and ensuring that it remained a vibrant forum for innovative research and pedagogical reflection in Asian studies.
 I am indebted to their dedication, vision, and collegiality, and I know our readers join me in thanking them for their remarkable contributions.

 I approach this new role with enthusiasm for the journal’s dual mission: to publish both cutting-edge research articles and insightful pedagogical studies that speak to the needs of those teaching and learning about Asia in the liberal arts context.
 Our community thrives on the interplay between research and teaching, and I am eager to continue fostering that synergy in the pages of the journal.
-The current “catch-up” issue, dated for 2024, showcases the diversity of approaches and topics that characterize our field, featuring five research articles that traverse literature, film, politics, and history, along with a substantive book review.
+The current issue showcases the diversity of approaches and topics that characterize our field, featuring five research articles that traverse literature, film, politics, and history, along with a substantive book review.

 We open with Chia-rong Wu and Min-xu Zhan’s “On the Global South and Sinophone Literature,” which initiates a timely conversation about how the framework of the Global South can expand the horizons of Sinophone studies.
 Drawing connections and distinctions between the Global South and Third World theory, the authors revisit the histories of Chinese diaspora in the South Seas and Taiwan, engage with topics from Malayan communism to Austronesian cultures, and survey recent scholarship on Sinophone literature in the Global South.
 Their work offers both conceptual clarity and an invitation to further dialogue.